Research Prototype Authentication

 3

-Re-derive h₁ with the same Argon2id params
+Re-derive the KDF witness with the same Argon2id params

 Client